cheginit/UHWorkshop/README.md

 ```
 where the flag ```-r``` is used to pass the Reynolds number (100, 1000, 5000 or 10000).

+## Manual Compilation

-Additionally, the code can be manually compiled as follows:
+The C codes can be manually compiled as follows:
 ```bash
 mkdir bin build data
 gcc -march=native -O3 -fopenmp src/lidCavity.c -o bin/lidCavity -lm